ramantayal12/ramantayal12/README.md

 Some Basics :

 - 🔭 I’m currently working on Java.
-- 🌱 I’m currently learning engineering
+- 🌱 I’m currently learning golang
 - 💬 Ask me about sports
 - 📫 How to reach me: Linkedin
 - ⚡ Fun fact: i love gojo and sukuna both